aesara-devs/aesara/doc/glossary.rst

         An :term:`Op` is *pure* if it has no :term:`destructive` side-effects.

     Storage
-        The memory that is used to store the value of a Variable.
+        The memory that is used to store the value of a :class:`Variable`.
 In most cases storage is internal to a compiled function, but in some cases (such as :term:`constant` and :term:`shared variable <shared variable>` the storage is not internal.